 Why you should make fudge on the stovetop instead of the microwave?

-I prefer using the stovetop and a saucier pan for better control when melting the chocolate.
-Stirring in a circular motion to combine the chocolate and condensed milk is actually quicker and less messy than melting in a microwave.
+I prefer making fudge on the stovetop in a saucier pan for better control when melting the chocolate.
+Stir in a circular motion to combine the chocolate and condensed milk.
+This is actually quicker and less messy than melting in a microwave.

 Chocolate chips - Regular Nestle chocolate chips are fine, it's also fine to use any brand you prefer.

 Premium Chocolate Bar - I'm partial to the Ghiradelli semi-sweet chocolate bar, it has a creamy clean chocolate flavor.
 Good quality baking chocolate is easily found in your local grocery store.

 Creamy Peanut butter - Reese or any other brand is fine.